Karanbirsidhu/Phantom_Coders/README.md

 Step 6- Win/Lose: If the word is guessed correctly before the hangman is fully drawn, the guesser(s) win.
 If the hangman is fully drawn before the word is guessed, the guesser(s) lose.

 Step 7- Play Again: After a game ends player should have a option to play again or end the game.

+Developer -

+The program has been developed and pushed.